Posted on July 24, 2020

 I am not a world leader – or a murderer – so I doubt any change in my thinking would have a tremendous impact on the world.
 Altering my mindset and staying calm, instead of getting angry, would be great for my blood pressure but, at first glance, would seem to be of little help to anyone else.

 But what if our thoughts are more than fleeting opinions that pass through the brain and disappear?
 What if they exist in form but we are just unable to see them?
 Like, say, electricity.
-We cannot see electrons orbiting a nucleus in an atom but we are told by scientists that they do.
+We cannot see electrons orbiting a nucleus in an atom but we can see the results.

 There are many who believe thoughts have form; that they are bundles of energy which radiate in waves and have an effect on surrounding matter.
 What if a thought impacts on the person who is the subject of that thought?